IgnitionBoulder/2015week1/deliverables/README.md

 #### HTML
 What are classes and IDs (and how are they different)?
+HTML uses Classes and IDs to refer to CSS.
 What are elements?
+Elements are individual components of HTML.
+They are written with an opening tag and a closing tag.
+There is content in between the tags.
 What are tags?
+Tags are used to code elements.
+There are tags for comments, hyperlinks, paragraphs and many more.
+They are inside <>s.
 What are attributes?
+HTML elements have attributes, they provide additional information about an element.
+We use attributes for titles, colors, fonts and a lot more!
 What are forms?
+Forms are used to collect user input.
 What is a div?
+A div is a tag that defines a division or a setion in an HTML document.

 What are selectors?
+Selectors are patterns used to select the elements you want to style.
 What are properties?

 What are values?
 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?
 What are two CSS attributes you can change to push an element around on the page?